microsoft/cmd-call-graph/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Unit tests
-Run unit tests from the project root by running:
+Run unit tests from the project root either with the built-in `unittest` module:

     python -m unittest discover

+Or by using `pytests`, which can produce reports both for unit test success and for code coverage, by using the following invocation:

+    pip install pytest
+    pip install pytest-cov
+    pytest tests --doctest-modules --junitxml=junit/test-results.xml --cov=callgraph --cov-report=xml --cov-report=html